Crio-Bytes/Networking/IPV4_Addressing/README.md

 </br></br>

 # Note:
-- The solutions to the quizzes in the Activities can be added to the Quiz folder. <br/>
+- The solutions to the quizzes in the Activities can be added to the **Solutions** folder. <br/>
 - Every Quiz has a folder corresponding to its name.
 Solutions to a particular quiz should be added in the respective Quiz folder. <br/>
 - The solution file should be named as 'Solution#'.txt <br/>
 - Kindly show the logic/steps for your solutions.
-For example, the solution for quiz 3 should be added in **Quiz/Quiz3**.
-The file should be named **Solution3.txt** .
+For example, the solution for quiz 3 should be added in **Solutions/Quiz3/Solution3.txt**.

 # ACTIVITIES: